kristinemlarson/gnssrefl/docs/pages/quickLook.md

 <img src="../_static/p041-l2c.png" width=600>

-**L2C results are always superior to L1 results.** If you have any influence over a GNSS site, please ask the station operators to track modern GPS signals such as L2C and L5.
+**L2C results are always superior to L1 results.
+They are also superior to L2P data.** If you have any influence over a GNSS site, please ask the station operators to track modern GPS signals such as L2C and L5 **and** to include it in the archived RINEX file.

 ## Example for Lake Superior